 Database Management Systems and Relational Database Management Systems are both system software for creating, managing and storing databases.
 A relational database management system (RDBMS), however, is a more advanced version of the traditional database management system (DBMS) that is able to facilitate better tools and features than the traditional DBMS.
 DBMS stores data hierarchically and in a file format without any relationship between the data, whereas RDBMS stores data in a tabular format.

-SQL is neither a DBMS or RDBMS.
+SQL is neither a DBMS nor an RDBMS.
 It is a programming language used to query data on either of the database management systems.

 RDBMS is the improved version of DBMS, and therefore, faster and more efficient than DBMS.

 RDBMS is a type of database management system and is often confused with DBMS.
-However, RDBMS is a different software with better tools and features but serving the same purpose as a DBMS.
+However, RDBMS is a different software with better tools and features but serves the same purpose as a DBMS.